-all evaluate the reform using simulations of different variants of search (and matching) models of the labour market.1 However, their results differ substantially and range from a decline in unemployment of 0.1 percentage points (Launov and Wälde, 2013) to 2.8 percentage points (Krause and Uhlig, 2012).
+Hartz IV differ substantially and range from a decline in unemployment of 0.1 percentage points (Launov and Wälde, 2013) to 2.8 percentage points (Krause and Uhlig, 2012).
 The key reason for these large discrepancies are different assumptions about the decline of the replacement rate for long-term unemployed caused by the Hartz IV reform.
-In practice, it has turned out to be very difficult to assign a number to that variable suited for macro models (see Section 2 for details and a discussion).
-In fact, estimates of the fall of the replacement rate range from just 7% (Launov and Wälde, 2013) to nearly 70% (upper bound in Krause and Uhlig, 2012).
-All these studies focus on the role of the job-finding rate in terms of the Hartz IV reform.
-Recently, Hartung et al. (2018) analyse the role of the separation rate and find a large role for separations in the context of the Hartz IV reform.2
+In practice, due to the heterogeneous effect of the reform, it has turned out to be very difficult to assign a number to that variable suited for macro models (see Section 2 for details and a discussion).
+In fact, estimates of the fall of the replacement rate for long-term unemployed range from just 7% (Launov and Wälde, 2013) to nearly 70% (upper bound for one skill group in Krause and Uhlig, 2012).
+In a recent study, Hartung et al. (2018) focus on the role of the separation rate and attribute a large role for separations in the context of the Hartz IV reform.1

-Our paper contributes to the stream of the literature that focuses on the role of jobcreation in evaluating the reform.3 However, against the background of diverging views on the quantitative effects of the reform, we propose a novel methodology based on a newly created and innovative dataset.
-Our macroeconomic model of the labour market distinguishes between a partial and an equilibrium effect of the reform.
-Instead of directly assuming a certain reduction of the replacement rate, we empirically estimate and then target the partial effect of the reform.
+Against the background of diverging views on the quantitative effects of the reform, we propose a novel methodology based on a newly created and innovative dataset.
+Our macroeconomic model of the labor market distinguishes between a partial and an equilibrium effect of the reform.
+Instead of directly assuming a certain reduction of the replacement rate, we empirically estimate and then target the partial effect of the reform